tkikawa/spiros/README.md

-# SPIROS - a streamlined, precise, intuitive, and rapid optical simulator
+# SPIROS: Streamlined, Precise, Intuitive, and Rapid Optical Simulator

-A Monte Carlo simulation code for optical photon behavior in 3D geometries.
+A Monte Carlo simulation code for optical photon behavior in 3D geometries for particle physics detectors

 ## Overview

 * Simulation conditions can be easily set via an input card file without recompiling.
 * Geometry can be imported from various 3D CAD file formats.
 * Fast simulation using dedicated, simple code and the Mersenne twister pseudorandom number generator.
+* If you use this simulator in your research, please cite the following paper: [JINST 21 (2026) P04006]([https://www.assimp.org/](https://iopscience.iop.org/article/10.1088/1748-0221/21/04/P04006))

 ## Table of Contents